Required Personal Protective Equipment (PPE)

 - Helmet intended for whitewater application

-Although all group technical rescue gear is provided, we invite students to bring their own rescue gear to experiment with application and gain a strong understanding of equipment limitations.
+We invite students to bring their own rescue gear to experiment with application and gain a strong understanding of equipment limitations.
 Please note: If the instructor deems your gear non-functional it will not be permitted in class.
-NO non-locking carabiners will be allowed.
+No NON-LOCKING carabiners will be allowed.

 - Food and snacks for the day

 - All supplemental group rescue equipment including ropes, webbing, carabiners, pulleys and all other technical rescue gear.
 SSI has extra throw bags, but we highly recommend bringing your own, along with the other specific tools listed in your welcome packet.
 SSI also provides a field training manual (course specific), on-land and in-river instruction, all teaching material and a course completion certification (course specific) card as well as on-going administrative support and record keeping.